jak0x/RainbowTablesGenerator/README_en.md

 ## Contact

-Created with ❤️ by jak0x.
+Created by jak0x.
 For suggestions, contributions or questions, open an issue or pull request.

 ---